merelcht/kedro-datasets-showcase/blog-post.md

 ### Why are we doing this?
 The main reason for moving datasets to its own repository is because the rest of Kedro framework has a different breaking change velocity from the datasets.
 In the past this caused the following issues:
-- It was not possible to add support for Python 3.9 and 3.10 to Kedro framework in a non-breaking version, because of breaking changes those python versions introduced to some of the dataset dependencies
+- It was not possible to add support for Python 3.9 and 3.10 to Kedro framework until all dataset dependencies had released a version compatible with Python 3.9 and 3.10
 - Adding support for newer versions of the datasets was held back by the need for more conservative versioning of the framework
 - For users this often meant maintaining workarounds to make old versions of Kedro work with other tools